 A Ponzi scheme is an online investment platform that promises high rates of return with little or no risk to investors.

-It is designed in a way that it generates returns for existing investors by acquiring new investors.
+It is designed in a way that generates returns for existing investors by acquiring new investors.

 A scammer can develop a Ponzi website and make it very attractive in the beginning.
-At a point, he will channel investments gains to himself and make the system to crash.
+At a point, he will channel investment gains to himself and make the system crash.